Plasmoid Instability in the Multiphase Interstellar Medium: Discussion and Conclusion

 \subsection{Summary}

 We present the highest resolution (to our knowledge) magnetohydrodynamic simulation of a thermally unstable turbulent medium to date.
-We show that large current sheets unstable to plasmoid-mediated reconnection form regularly throughout the volume.
+We show that large current sheets unstable to plasmoid-mediated reconnection form regularly throughout the volume (the simulations in previous related studies, such as \citealt{Padoan:2016,Kritsuk:2017}, had significantly lower resolution, which prevented them from resolving the critical Lundquist number, $S_{\rm crit}$, and, therefore, inhibited the plasmoid instability).
 The current sheets that reconnect and give rise to plasmoids that develop in three distinct environments: within the coldest phase, at the asymmetric interface of the cold and warm phases, and within the volume-filling warm phase.

-We show the rich magneto-thermal phase structure that develops, in which that most of the mass is in the highly magnetized cold phase, and that the regions of highest magnetic curvature span a broad range in temperatures.
+We show the rich magneto-thermal phase structure that develops, in which that most of the mass is in the highly magnetized cold phase with $\beta < 1$ (albeit super-Alfv\'enic, $\MachA > 1$), and that the regions of highest magnetic curvature span a broad range in temperatures.
 Furthermore, we show that thermal instabilities and magnetic fields change the scale dependent magnetic and velocity structure.
 This is achieved by comparing our fiducial simulation to an isothermal simulation and a simulation without magnetic fields.
-The comparison highlights that the total energy spectrum is flatter in the thermally unstable case, and that the velocity spectrum dominates on both large and small scales with cooling likely being responsible for the increase in small scale kinetic energy.
+The comparison highlights that the velocity spectrum dominates on both large and small scales with cooling likely being responsible for the increase in small scale kinetic energy.
 Additionally, in the isothermal simulation both the magnetic and velocity perturbations follow the predicted increase in anisotropy relative to the local mean magnetic field with decreasing scale.
 In the thermally unstable simulation, however, only the velocity perturbations follow this scaling whereas the magnetic perturbations are more isotropic and maintain the same small degree of anisotropy on all scales.

 Lastly, we show that the clumps of cold gas in the thermally unstable simulation mostly follow a scale free mass distribution with equal mass per logarithmic bin in clump mass, with the exception of the largest clump that contains most of the mass in the entire simulation.
 These clumps tend to be highly elongated and exhibit a size versus internal velocity relation consistent with supersonic turbulence, and a relative clump distance-velocity scaling consistent with subsonic motion.